-While an average participant assigned to see a message without a picture has a 10.9% chance of inciting others to commit violence, a participant assigned to see a message with a picture has a 7.8% chance of doing so (Figure 11).
+While an average participant assigned to see a message without a picture has a 10.9% chance of inciting others to commit violence, a participant assigned to see a message with a picture has a 7.8% chance of doing so (Panel 1 in Figure 3).
 Additionally, moving an average participant's perception of the credibility of the rumor from one standard deviation below the mean (25%) to one standard deviation above the mean (65%) increases his/her willingness to incite others to commit violence from 8.2% to 10.87%.
-That is, it increases violence incitement by thirty-five percent.
-Similarly, increasing a participants' perception that it is important to share the information contained in the rumor in the same amount (from -1SD to +1SD), increases his/her willingness to incite violence from 6.4% to 12.8%.
-That is, it doubles his/her propensity to incite others to engage in deadly violence.
+That is, it increases violent dispositions by thirty-five percent.
+Similarly, increasing a participants' perception of the importance of the rumor (from -1SD to +1SD), increases their willingness to incite violence from 6.4% to 12.8%.
+That is, it doubles their propensity to incite others to commit violence.
 Finally, we find evidence that rumor-sharing has significant effects on dispositions.
-That is, even when accounting for an individuals' perception of the message, we find that persuading an average individual to share a rumor increases her subsequent likelihood to incite others to commit violence, by twenty-eight percent (increasing it from 8% to 10.3%).
+That is, even when accounting for other factors, we find that the likelihood of rumor-sharing participants to incite violence was twenty-eight percent higher than that of their non-sharing counterparts (it increases from 8% to 10.3%).

-To summarize the general structure of the effects found in this study, we present a path diagram displaying both the direct and indirect treatment effects of the manipulates.
+To summarize the general structure of the effects found in this study, we present a path diagram displaying both the direct and indirect treatment effects of the anti-government appeal (Figure 4).
 Estimates control for pre-treatment covariates as well as order and university fixed effects.
 We omit control and insignificant paths for simplicity.